Create subdivisions

 7. Repeat to create additional subdivisions as needed.

-Every competition starts with **one subdivision** containing all gymnasts.
-You only need to create additional subdivisions if you want to split gymnasts across multiple sessions or create separate award groups within the same age group.
+Every competition starts with one subdivision containing all its gymnasts.
+You only need to add more subdivisions when you want to split gymnasts across multiple sessions.

 * By session: "Saturday AM", "Saturday PM"